tyashin/echo-companion/design_docs/architecture.md

 - Camera calibration and room-zone mapping.
 - Event-driven active-perception state machine.
 - Object search and uncertain-event follow-up views.
+- Smart-home sensor ingestion (thermometer and similar household sensors) as a new device class in the evidence ledger: timestamped, provenance-bearing indoor-context observations via an MQTT/Home Assistant bridge or direct integration.
+These supply the indoor context that open question 19 identifies as stronger than outdoor weather (e.g., room temperature when the patient says «мне холодно»).

 **Goal:** allow Echo to deliberately acquire better evidence outside the tablet camera's fixed view.